Kininogen: Disease and medical relevance

 Increased levels of kininogen in the plasma and tissues are associated with injury, inflammation, myocardial infarction, and diabetes.
 Additionally, kininogen's role in the contact activation system means that increased levels of kininogen can also contribute to the development of hereditary angioedema, a disorder characterized by periodic episodes of swelling.

 KNG is believed to play a role in the formation of thrombi, or blood clots that obstruct a vessel, and in inflammation.
 The inhibition of KNG is potentially a selective strategy to fight stroke, deep vein thrombosis (DVT), and other venous thromboembolic diseases.
 Kininogen-1 has also been found to be an effective biomarker in detecting certain types of cancer, namely colorectal cancer.

-Bradykinin, the cleavage product of high molecular weight kininogen, is implicated by a class of drugs called angiotensin converting enzyme inhibitors (ACE inhibitors) that aim to increase bradykinin levels by impeding its degradation.
+Bradykinin, the cleavage product of high molecular weight kininogen, is influenced by a class of drugs called angiotensin converting enzyme inhibitors (ACE inhibitors) that aim to increase bradykinin levels by impeding its degradation.